 Challenges of live-cell imaging

 A central challenge in live-cell imaging is keeping cells healthy and alive, and maintaining physiological cell behavior.
 Specimens removed from their native source may exhibit morphological or behavioral changes.
-For example, fibroblasts exhibit distinct modes of migration on 2D surfaces versus 3D environments/in vivo4.
+For example, fibroblasts exhibit distinct modes of migration on 2D surfaces versus 3D environments or in vivo4.

 Cell health and behavior can be controlled during imaging by keeping cells in a culture system that closely resembles their physiological growth environment5,6.
 This is especially important when performing extended imaging experiments, on the scale of hours to days, where cells can quickly undergo stress response signaling and die5-7.

 The most straightforward way to ensure cells are kept in a controlled environment is by performing imaging procedures directly within cell culture incubators.
 This can be achieved using a small microscope placed within the incubator, which eliminates the need for specialized equipment and provides a straightforward method for imaging that minimizes environmental shock to the cells.